On a scale of 1 to n:

 - Eru Ilúvatar from The Silmarillion, he has everything planned down to the last angstrom, but uses the Valar (Archangels or small-g gods) to bring about his creation.
 The Valar can be considered level 4 gods but they are not omnipotent nor omniscient.

-- The gods of Greek and Roman mythology would be roughly a 4.5 on the scale, falling short of 5 only because they can be tricked and could probably be defeated by something powerful enough.
+- The gods of Classical Mythology would be roughly a 4.5 on the scale, falling short of 5 only because they can be tricked and could probably be defeated by something powerful enough.
+(And because Fate, not they, control the actions of mortals.)
 They take human shape and walk among their subjects often, the Anthropomorphic Personification of Fate spins the thread of men's lives and you really don't want a god ticked off at you, least they turn you into a spider or keep you from getting home to your family for 20 years.

 - In the Young Wizards series, the god-like Powers That Be will sometimes fully manifest and do things.
 It's implied that, contrary to being lazy, that they're constantly doing things to help, but that most of the time its in ways that can't be perceived by mere mortals.